Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 You can fully edit the controller mapping in the d3d9.ini instructions are all included inside of the ini.

+# Information

+This fix will also enable highest anti-aliasing and Anisotropic Filtering  possible and will automagically apply the highest screen resolution accessible for screen that is currently in use

+It's done via Elisha's wrapper

 # Recommended controller buttons (Under Config 2) are:

 Jump - A (Joy button1)